 Our theoretical model for the angular power spectra is based on a modification of the \texttt{CAMB} Boltzmann code \citep{2011ascl.soft02026L}.
-This modification includes the computation of ARF as new observable, in addition to the already existing LSS observables in the code (galaxy number counts, weak lensing and 21 cm intensity).
+This modification includes the computation of ARFs as a new observable, in addition to the already existing LSS observables in the code (galaxy number counts, weak lensing, and 21 cm intensity).
 It also includes the possibility of introducing the width of the photometric redshift (photo-$z$) probability density distribution (PDF) under the Gaussian and Lorentzian approximations, since photo-$z$ errors considerably affect the amplitude of the ARF angular power spectra \citep{chm_on_JPLUS_DR3}.
-For the case of the Quaia $G < 20.5$ sample analyzed in this work, we take into account the average redshift uncertainty of the catalog, $\sigma_z \simeq 0.06(1+z)$, in the ARF theory computations.
-The code is called \texttt{ARFCAMB} and includes as well the implementation of $f_{\rm NL}$ as an input parameter that enters in the scale-dependent bias.
+For the case of the Quaia $G < 20.5$ sample analyzed in this work, we accounted for the average redshift uncertainty of the catalog, $\sigma_z \simeq 0.06(1+z)$, in the ARF theory computations.
+The code is called \texttt{ARFCAMB}; it includes $f_{\rm NL}$ as an input parameter, which contributes to the scale-dependent bias.
 More details about the \texttt{ARFCAMB} code can be found in \cite{Lima_Hern_ndez_2022}.

-We generated the theoretical angular power spectra of our observables and their cross-correlations using the \texttt{ARFCAMB} code assuming a fiducial $f_{\rm NL} = 0$, and the rest of the cosmological parameters were fixed to the $Planck$ 2018 cosmology \cite{1807.06209}, i.e. $\Omega_{\rm b} h^2 = 0.022383$, $\Omega_{\rm c} h^2 = 0.12011$, $H_0 = 67.32$ km s$^{-1}$ Mpc$^{-1}$ and $\sigma_8 = 0.812$.
-For the window function of each redshift bin we used the d$N$/d$z$ represented in Fig.~\ref{fig:dndz} and a fiducial evolution of the galaxy bias as measured in \citet{Piccirilli_2024}, hereafter P24, for the Quaia sample.
-This evolution is parametrized through the expression
+We generated the theoretical angular power spectra of our observables and their cross-correlations using the \texttt{ARFCAMB} code assuming a fiducial $f_{\rm NL} = 0$.
+The remaining cosmological parameters were fixed to the $Planck$ 2018 cosmology \cite{1807.06209}, i.e., $\Omega_{\rm b} h^2 = 0.022383$, $\Omega_{\rm c} h^2 = 0.12011$, $H_0 = 67.32$ km s$^{-1}$ Mpc$^{-1}$, and $\sigma_8 = 0.812$.
+For the window function of each redshift bin, we used the d$N$/d$z$ represented in Fig.~\ref{fig:dndz} and a fiducial evolution of the galaxy bias, as measured in \citet{Piccirilli_2024} (hereafter P24), for the Quaia sample.
+This evolution is parameterized through the expression

 with $b_0$ = 1.26 as fiducial value.
-As a consistency check, we also will consider the fiducial redshift evolution of the galaxy bias based in the eBOSS QSO model by \citet{Laurent_2017}, hereafter L17:
+As a consistency check, we also considered the fiducial redshift evolution of the galaxy bias based in the eBOSS QSO model by \citet{Laurent_2017} (hereafter L17):